Skip navigation

 • tell your doctor if you have a history of drinking alcohol or using tobacco products for a long period of time, or if you or anyone in your family has or has ever had osteoporosis (condition where bones are thin and more likely to break).
 Also tell your doctor if you have or have ever had ovarian cysts, seizures, brain tumors, cerebrovascular disease (clogging or weakening of the blood vessels within the brain or leading to the brain), chronic rhinitis (runny nose), or mental problems such as depression.

 • tell your doctor if you are pregnant or plan to become pregnant.
-Do not use nafarelin nasal spray if you are pregnant or think you are pregnant.
-You will need to use a reliable non-hormonal method of birth control to prevent pregnancy while using nafarelin nasal spray (e.g., condom or diaphragm).
-If you become pregnant while using nafarelin, call your doctor immediately.
+You should not become pregnant while you are using nafarelin nasal spray.
+You may need to take a pregnancy test before starting treatment.
+If you can become pregnant, use an effective non-hormonal birth control to prevent pregnancy while using nafarelin nasal spray (e.g., condom or diaphragm).
+If you become pregnant while using nafarelin nasal spray, call your doctor immediately.
 Nafarelin may harm the fetus.

 • tell your doctor if you are breastfeeding.
 You should not breastfeed while you are using nafarelin nasal spray.